 Ursa Minor constellation lies in the northern sky.
-Its name means “the smaller bear,” or “the lesser bear,” in Latin.
-The Great Bear is represented by the larger neighbor Ursa Major.
+The constellation’s name means “the smaller bear,” or “the lesser bear,” in Latin.
+The Great Bear constellation is represented by its larger neighbor Ursa Major.

 Ursa Minor was first catalogued by the Greek astronomer Ptolemy in the 2nd century.
-It is the location of the north celestial pole and contains the famous Little Dipper asterism, with Polaris, the North Star, located at the end of the dipper handle.
+It is easy to recognize because it contains the famous Little Dipper asterism.
+Ursa Minor is also notable for marking the location of the north celestial pole, as it is home to Polaris, the North Star, which is located at the end of the dipper’s handle.

 Ursa Minor is usually associated with two different myths.
 In one, the constellation represents Ida, the nymph who took care of Zeus on the island of Crete when he was small, along with Adrasteia, the nymph represented by the larger constellation Ursa Major.
 Zeus’ mother Rhea hid Zeus on the island when he was very young to protect him from his father Cronus.
 Cronus, fearful of an old prophecy that said that one of his children would overthrow him, swallowed five of his children after they were born.
 When Zeus was born, Rhea tricked Cronus into swallowing a stone instead, and Zeus eventually fulfilled the prophecy.
 He freed his brothers Poseidon and Hades and sisters Hera, Hestia and Demeter, and became the supreme god of the Olympians.